Ishan0011/Smart-bulding/README.md

 -  Real-time 16×2 LCD display
 -  IoT integration using ESP8266 (ThingSpeak / Blynk)
 -  Estimated 20–30 % reduction in energy use
--  Extendable for AI-based prediction in future versions
+-  Extendable for AI-based prediction in future versions.